Pickrate, for agents

 - llms.txt — a concise, link-rich map of the site for LLMs.

-- ai-catalog.json — the ARD catalog of Pickrate's own agentic resources.
+- ai-catalog.json — the ARD publisher manifest (see ARD): Pickrate's own agentic resources.

 - robots.txt — AI crawlers welcomed;